What are your hours / can I visit the nursery?

 Do you do local deliveries?

 We can do local delivery for the Fredericton and Oromocto areas (postal codes within E3A,E3B,E3C,E3E,E2V).
 When you are going through the checkout process, be sure to select the 'local delivery' option.
 We will arrange a delivery time that roughly lines up with our shipping schedule.
-Please note that we cannot hold orders until spring (fall orders) or into the summer, so if the delivery can't be made in the fall we will have to cancel it and issue a refund.
+Please note that we cannot hold orders past about mid-May, so if the delivery can't be made in time we will have to cancel it and issue a refund.

 What is your return policy?